 Rising Student Loan Debt and Low Startup Costs Make Launching a Class 101 College Planning Franchise a Smart Venture

-In 2007, Class 101’s founder and CEO Tom Pabin realized that the college application preparatory system was broken, and he sought to create a business to help millions of parents and their college-bound teenagers navigate the costly, and often confusing, college application process.
+In 2007, Class 101’s founder Tom Pabin realized that the college application preparatory system was broken, and he sought to create a business to help millions of parents and their college-bound teenagers navigate the costly, and often confusing, college application process.
 What Tom created was a stunningly simple business model, with a low cost of entry and high potential returns.
 Today, Class 101 franchise owners are thriving in a rewarding field with virtually no competition.

 Class 101 is a national college planning franchise that helps high school students get into better colleges and qualify for higher amounts of scholarships and financial aid.
 The college application process is complicated, competitive and stressful, resulting in students who don’t get enough, or any, financial aid and often end up at the wrong school.
 Class 101 can help.